PeirongShi/CanterburyCommuto/CanterburyCommuto/README.md

 4. From Quick access, find APIs&Services.
 Click on it.
 5. Go to the API Library.
 6. Type in Google Maps in the search bar.
-7. Enable the Google Maps Directions API.
+7. Enable the Google Maps Routes API.
 (It is probably harmless to enable more APIs than needed.)
 You will be able to create an API key in this step.
 8. Go to Credentials, where you will find your key stored.

 *Caveat: Do not share your Google API key to the public.
 Your key is related to your billing account.
 If abused, high costs will be incurred.*